 1. Ignoring your Health:

-This is the first and the most important thing that one generally ignores in the struggle of making a living.
+This is the first and the most important thing that one generally ignores in the struggle to make a living.
 Health always gets ignored.
-In the run of improving the standard of life, the quality of life is getting compromised.

 2. Not upgrading yourself:

 Gone are the days, when after joining a job, you leave it only on Retirement.
-In today’s kind of uncertain scenario, you never know when you would be out of employment.
-Sometimes it is by choice and many times it is by chance.
+In today’s kind of uncertain scenario, you never know when you will be out of employment.

 3. Investing without goals and just for “Good returns”:

-In the Same way, your Investments should also have a clear purpose behind them, and Getting Returns should not be the only goal.
-Yes, I know you like High returns but I also know that you are afraid of losses.
+Your Investments should also have a clear purpose behind them, and Getting Returns should not be the only goal.

 (Read: What is a good return on Investments?)

-You may strive to save for your kids’ higher education, but in this struggle, you have compromised with the time which you could spend playing with your Child or help him in his/her studies which will make him/her better human being.
+You may strive to save for your kid’s higher education, but in this struggle, you have compromised with the time you could spend playing with your Child or helping him in his/her studies.

 5. Comparing yourself: